open-sauced/docs/docs/contributing/triage-guide.md

 In all cases, issues may be closed by maintainers if they don't receive a timely response when further information is sought, or when additional questions are asked.

-## Approaches and best practices for getting into triage contributions
+## Approaches and Best Practices for Getting Into Triage Contributions

 Review the project's contribution guideline if present.
 In a nutshell, commit to the community's standards and values.
 Review the documentation, for most of the projects it is just the README.md, and make sure you understand the key APIs, semantics, configurations, and use cases.

 It might be helpful to write your own test apps to re-affirm your understanding of the key functions.
 This may identify some gaps in documentation, record those as they might be good PR's to open.
 Skim through the issue backlog; identify low hanging issues and mostly new ones.
 From those, attempt to recreate issues based on the OP description and ask questions if required.
 No question is a bad question!

-## Labeling good first issues
+## Labeling `good first issue`

 Issues labeled as `good first issue` represent a curated list of easy contributions for new contributors.
 These issues are meant to help folks make their first contribution to open-source and should not require an excessive amount of research or triaging on the contributor's part.